Thermal Properties of 1847 WISE-observed Asteroids: Acknowledgements

 \section{Acknowledgements}

-{ We would like to thank the two anonymous referees for their valuable and thorough comments.
-The work of DH is supported by NASA Grant Number NNX13AI64G.
-The work of JH has been supported by INTER-EXCELLENCE grant LTAUSA18093 from the Czech Ministry of Education, Youth, and Sports and by the grant GA20-04431S of the Czech Science Foundation.
+{ We would like to thank the anonymous referees for the valuable and thorough comments.
+The work of D.H. and D.J.T. are supported by NASA grant Nos.
+NNX13AI64G and 80NSSC21K0807.
+The work of J.H. has been supported by INTER-EXCELLENCE grant LTAUSA18093 from the Czech Ministry of Education, Youth, and Sports and by the grant GA20-04431S of the Czech Science Foundation.
 This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.
 This publication also makes use of data products from NEOWISE, which is a project of the Jet Propulsion Laboratory/California Institute of Technology, funded by the Planetary Science Division of the National Aeronautics and Space Administration.
-The technical support and advanced computing resources from University of Hawaii Information Technology Services – Cyberinfrastructure are gratefully acknowledged. }
+The technical support and advanced computing resources from University of Hawaii Information Technology Services -- Cyberinfrastructure, funded in part by the National Science Foundation MRI award \#1920304, are gratefully acknowledged. }